drug-design/course/docs/chapters/3d-qsar.md

 ### HASL

-In HASL (hypothetical active site lattice, developed by A. Doweyko et al.) a molecule is converted into a set of regularly-spaced points (lattice) defined by Cartesian coordinates (x,y,z) and atom type.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/hasl-ae7eded0'><i class='fa fa-play' aria-hidden='true'></i></button>In HASL (hypothetical active site lattice, developed by A. Doweyko et al.) a molecule is converted into a set of regularly-spaced points (lattice) defined by Cartesian coordinates (x,y,z) and atom type.
 In this way individual molecules can be compared to one another, and their lattices merged to form a composite description called the HASL.
 The individual property of each molecule is distributed among the points in the HASL in such a way that the sum of the partial activity values associated with a set of points belonging to each molecule is equal to the total known value for that molecule.
 The result is a model of the receptor site consisting of points in space capable of predicting the activities of new molecules.

 ![](https://media.drugdesign.org/course/3d-qsar/hasl.png){: loading=lazy }